-Denton County has approximately 1 million residents and has grown from a largely rural county into a major suburban anchor of the DFW metro over the past three decades.
-The county contains two distinct population profiles: the university city of Denton in the north, and a dense belt of affluent suburban communities in the south stretching from Lewisville through Flower Mound, Highland Village, and The Colony toward the Collin County line.
+Denton County has approximately 1 million residents and has grown from a largely rural county into a major DFW metro suburban anchor over the past three decades.
+The county contains two distinct population profiles: the university city of Denton in the north — home to the University of North Texas and Texas Woman's University with a combined enrollment approaching 60,000 — and a dense belt of affluent suburban communities stretching south from Lewisville through Flower Mound, Highland Village, and The Colony toward the Collin County line.

 Key takeaways

-- Denton County has approximately 1 million residents (U.S. Census Bureau, 2023 ACS) spanning the university city of Denton and the DFW northwest suburbs.
+- Denton County has approximately 1 million residents (U.S. Census Bureau, 2023 ACS) — county seat is Denton city, with two major universities creating substantial student address churn.

 Denton County quick facts